mleneveut/MondayTechPoint/README.md

 ##Deploy project

-This script will copy your master project into reveal/client and rename reveal-config-client.js to reveal-config.js
+This script will copy your master project into *reveal/client* and rename *reveal-config-client.js* to *reveal-config.js*

+*Ensure your "deploy.sh" file is executable*

 ```sh
 $ npm run-script production